 7 Ways to Stop Dipping Into Your Savings Account

-When money is tight, it is easy to dip into your savings account to help you over the rough spots during the month.
-However, you may find that your savings is not actually growing, and it can be difficult to see any progress.
-Usually, this means you are having issues with your budget or planning.
-Here are seven ways you can stop dipping into your savings account each month.
+Having to dip into your savings account month after month means you are having issues keeping your budget or planning.
+Here are seven ways you can stop dipping into your savings account each month, and start building savings instead.

 Set Up an Emergency Fund